chordify/redis-schema/README.md

 ### Parameterised references

-If you want a different reference for different days, you define a slightly more interesting reference type.
+If you want a separate counter for every day, you define a slightly more interesting reference type.

 ```haskell